Money is being syphoned from the Masaibu Project. The local elephant herd is being slaughtered. Nobody even mentioned

 Can Sam protect the elephants and save the project or will she have to choose?

 The Pink Elephants is the fourth book in the Sam Harris Adventure series.
-If you like gutsy heroines, complex twists and turns, and exotic adventures, then you'll love PJ Skinner's thrilling novel.
+If you like gutsy heroines, complex twists and turns, and heart-pounding action, then you'll love PJ Skinner's thrilling novel.

 Get it Now